Call for projects 2019

 - Phase 1 – Initial support: the project is supported for a maximum of 2 years, and for a maximum of €30,000.
 Candidates may also receive support in terms of methodology.
 This first phase should be enough to establish the dynamics of the project, to develop a network of collaborators and establish proof of concept which could then be developed to a more advanced level if successful, especially in the framework of the second phase.

-- Phase 2 – Consolidation: projects selected in phase 1 may, after a minimum of one year, apply for a second phase of consolidation.
+- Phase 2 – Consolidation: projects selected in phase 1 may, after two years, apply for a second phase of consolidation.
 This consolidation phase may then be supported for a maximum of 2 further years and a maximum €150,000.
 This extra support is expected to enable the project to build up momentum and show an ability to involve others in its dynamic.

 The selection of projects for the consolidation phase will take the form of a new call for proposals, which will involve the presentation of a detailed report on the results obtained during the support phase.